REDPalette12/UlverseDocs/docs/characters/ozul_umbra.md

 ### **Legacy**

 Despite their inability to retain memories, Ozul’s various forms have left a lasting impact on the Ulverse.
 Stories of a kind-hearted void being who treasures life are told across settlements, inspiring others to embrace the fleeting moments of their existence.
 Some settlements even host small festivals to honor "Ozul's Day," celebrating the joy of exploration and connection.

+### **Ozul Umbra, The Wanderer of Forms**

+Ozul Umbra, sibling to Umbra, is a being born from the void energy that defines their kin.
+Unlike Umbra, who embodies control and watchfulness, Ozul represents the fluidity of existence and the transient nature of identity.
+They are a humanoid void being, but their ever-shifting forms make them an enigma even among their own kind.